 By following the pointers that sets an Invisible Tourist apart from other travellers, it’s certainly possible to enjoy the numerous perks of being a visitor in a foreign place but not stand out as a tourist.
 Purely incorporating too much of one stereotype into your travel style can put a huge limitation on the type of experience you have and how you are perceived by others.
 The best travel memories happen when you step outside your comfort zone and enjoy your experience to the absolute fullest!

 Wow, you’ve read this far, thank you!
 What’s your travel style?
-Let me know on Facebook, Instagram or Pinterest.
-If you enjoyed this two-part series please, I’d love to hear your thoughts or questions in the comments below too 😃
+Let me know on Facebook, Instagram, Pinterest and TikTok.
+If you enjoyed this two-part series please, I’d love to hear your thoughts or questions in the comments below too!